Sherway Gardens

 Sherway Gardens is a shopping mall in the Etobicoke district of Toronto, Ontario, Canada, near the interchange of Highway 427 with Queen Elizabeth Way and the Gardiner Expressway.
 The mall spans 1182000 sqft of selling space and 215 stores, making it the eighth-largest mall in the Greater Toronto Area and the 18th-largest mall in Canada.

+It is the first mall developed by the Rouse Company of Baltimore, Maryland (through Canadian subsidiary Sherway Centre Limited) in Canada.

 The mall covered 850000 sqft in an S-shaped configuration and 127 stores, including anchors Eaton's and Simpsons, when it opened in 1971.
 Subsequent expansions brought the mall to its present-day figure eight configuration.
-As of June 2025, the mall is without traditional anchor tenants.
+As of June 2025, the mall is without conventional anchor tenants.
 Previous anchors include Holt Renfrew, Hudson's Bay, Nordstrom, Saks Fifth Avenue, Sears Canada, and Sport Chek.

 As the mall has grown, it has changed its mix of stores from a general mix of stores to add more fashion-conscious and luxury brand stores.

 History

+1938–1970s: Background, development, opening and early operations

+The site where Sherway Gardens currently is was previously a farm owned by Sheridan Nurseries that had operated since 1938 in an area in Toronto nicknamed "The Queensway".

+Baltimore, Maryland-based developer The Rouse Company, founded by James W. Rouse, applied to Etobicoke Council to acquire and rezone this 100 acres site on the south side of The Queensway, east of the West Mall, from an industrial development to a commercial development to redevelop the site into a shopping center known as Sherway Gardens Shopping Plaza.
+The name "Sherway" is a portmanteau of "Sheridan" and "Queensway", while the other term "Gardens" refers to the mall's original use of lots of greenery.
+This would be Rouse's first mall to be built outside of the United States.

+Rouse acquired the site in 1964 and founded the Canadian subsidiary known as Sherway Centre Limited.

+However, development was stalled for eight years because of competition from other malls such as Cloverdale Mall, and the council was concerned about the redevelopment plan, citing local traffic.
+The redevelopment plan ultimately ended up in the OMB before finally being approved.
+Construction began in 1969.
+The mall costed approximately to complete.

-Sherway Gardens, a project, was revealed to the public by Sherway Gardens Limited on February 24, 1971.
+Sherway Gardens had its grand opening on February 24, 1971.
 The mall was laid out in an "S" shape design.
 Community events and promotional activities took place at the centre of the mall in the central court with its 31 ft high skylight.
-Like other shopping centres, Sherway Gardens contains fountains, indoor greenery, benches and couches for the enjoyment of shoppers.
+Like other shopping centres, Sherway Gardens contains fountains, indoor greenery (hence the name Sherway "Gardens"), benches and couches for the enjoyment of shoppers.
 Unlike the designs of other malls, such as the Toronto Eaton Centre, Sherway Gardens was built with "intimate low ceilings".